-Tabitha Peck Assistant Professor of Mathematics and Computer Science
+Tabitha Peck Associate Professor of Mathematics and Computer Science

 - Ph.D., M.S University of North Carolina at Chapel Hill

 Areas of Expertise